How to Help Someone Quit Smoking

 The Most Powerful Thing You Can Do

-At the end of the day, the most powerful thing you can offer someone trying to quit smoking isn’t a strategy or a product recommendation.
-It’s unconditional support.
-It’s the message that you love them whether they quit tomorrow or next year.
+The most powerful thing you can offer someone trying to quit isn’t a strategy or a product.
+It’s unconditional presence.
+The message that you love them whether they quit tomorrow or next year.
 That you’ll be there through the slips and the wins.
 That you believe in them even when they don’t believe in themselves.

-That kind of love — patient, steady, and non-judgmental — is the best quit-smoking aid money can’t buy.
-And the fact that you’re reading this article right now tells me your person already has it.
+Patient, steady, non-judgmental support is the one quit aid money can’t buy.
+The fact that you’re reading this article means your person already has it.

 Keep showing up.
-You’re making more of a difference than you know.
+It matters more than you know.